PyBites-Open-Source/pybites-tools/README.md

 ```

 ## Developer setup

-Make a fork and clone it, for example:
+If you want to contribute or modify the repo, make a fork and clone it, for example:

 ```
 git clone git@github.com:bbelderbos/pybites-tools.git
 cd pybites-tools
 ```

-To get started run: `make setup`.
+To get started run: \
+`make setup` \
 This will create a virtual environment and install the dependencies.

+Before committing any code, you should install and run pre-commit.
+[Why pre-commit?](https://talkpython.fm/episodes/show/282/pre-commit-framework)
-We recommend running the `black` code formatter before committing, to set this up run `pre-commit install`.
+Just run  `pre-commit install`.

-For some tools you will need environment variables.
+For some tools, you will need environment variables.
 You can set them by copying over the `.env-template` file to `.env`.

 ## Useful tools

-In no particular order:

 ### Send email

-Configure the `EMAIL_*` environment variables, then you can run it like this:
+Configure the `EMAIL_*` environment variables; then you can run it like this:

 ```
 $ python -m pybites_tools.email -s "test subject" -m "test message" --email recipient@example.com